Neil Gaiman: Early life and education

-One work that made a particular impression on him was J. R. R. Tolkien's The Lord of the Rings from his school library.
-Although the library only had the first two of the novel's three volumes, Gaiman consistently checked them out and read them.
+Another work that made a particular impression was J. R. R. Tolkien's The Lord of the Rings, which he got from his school library.
+Although they only had the first two of the novel's three volumes, Gaiman consistently checked them out and read them.
 He later won the school English prize and the school reading prize, enabling him to finally acquire the third volume.

-For his seventh birthday, Gaiman received C. S. Lewis's The Chronicles of Narnia series.
+For his seventh birthday, Gaiman received C. S. Lewis's The Chronicles of Narnia.
 He later recalled that "I admired his use of parenthetical statements to the reader, where he would just talk to you ...
 I'd think, 'Oh, my gosh, that is so cool!
 I want to do that!
 When I become an author, I want to be able to do things in parentheses.'
 I liked the power of putting things in brackets."
-Narnia also introduced him to literary awards, specifically the 1956 Carnegie Medal won by the concluding volume.
-When Gaiman won the 2010 Medal himself, the press reported him recalling, "it had to be the most important literary award there ever was" and observing, "if you can make yourself aged seven happy, you're really doing well – it's like writing a letter to yourself aged seven."
+Narnia also introduced him to literary awards, specifically the Carnegie Medal, won by the concluding volume in 1956.
+When Gaiman won the 2010 Medal himself, he said "it had to be the most important literary award there ever was" and "if you can make yourself aged seven happy, you're really doing well – it's like writing a letter to yourself aged seven."
 Lewis Carroll's Alice's Adventures in Wonderland was another childhood favourite, and "a favourite forever.
 Alice was default reading to the point where I knew it by heart."
-He also enjoyed Batman comics as a child.
+He also enjoyed Batman comics.

 Gaiman was educated at several Church of England schools, including Fonthill School in East Grinstead, Ardingly College (1970–1974), and Whitgift School in Croydon (1974–1977).
 His father's position as a public relations official of the Church of Scientology was the cause of the seven-year-old Gaiman being forced to withdraw from Fonthill School and return to the school which he had previously attended.
 He lived in East Grinstead for many years, from 1965 to 1980 and again from 1984 to 1987.

+In the 1970s, he spent three years as an auditor for the Church of Scientology, an unusually high-ranking position given his age.
+He also sang in a punk rock band Ex Execs, formerly called Chaos.

 He met his first wife, Mary McGrath, while she was studying Scientology and living in a house in East Grinstead that was owned by his father.
-The couple were married in 1985 after having their first child, Michael.
+The couple were married in 1985 after having their first child.